trs/pure-stream/docs/PureStream.md

 ```

 ## `destroy`

-> Ends a stream with an error.
+Destroy the stream and end with an error.

 ```js
 import {PureStream} from 'pure-stream';